mr-devs/top-FIBers/docs/code/top_fibers_pkg.md

 [`top_fibers_pkg`](https://github.com/mr-devs/top-fibers/tree/main/package) is meant to be a locally maintained package that contains helpful data models, script helpers, and utility functions.
 The intention is to keep things as clean and easy to maintain as possible.

-As of 2022-11-11, there are three modules which are all heavily documented.
+There are three modules which are all heavily documented.
 For details, please see the code itself, however, below we list the modules and briefly describe the code contained within them.

 - [`data_model.py`](https://github.com/mr-devs/top-fibers/blob/main/package/top_fibers_pkg/data_model.py): Contains classes that can read and process Twitter V1 tweet objects.
 These make code that extracts information from raw data much more robust and easier to understand (we hope).